 Besides helping you find the best mortgage rate, mortgage brokers may also be able to help you get a better mortgage rate by buying down your rate.
 This process is when a mortgage broker will give part of their commission so that you will get a better mortgage rate.
 There are limits related to buying down a rate, considering the mortgage broker will still want to get paid and may only offer a small portion of their commission.
 Even just a 5 basis points reduction on your mortgage rate through a buy down however can save you hundreds of dollars over your term.
 Usually buying down 1 basis point on your mortgage rate will cost 4 basis points from your broker’s commission, but will vary depending on the mortgage lender and term.
 This makes it important to negotiate with your mortgage broker, especially if you have a large mortgage amount you are getting, as it will save you money over your term.

 Mortgage representatives working at a bank will likely be getting paid a salary, in addition to potential commissions they receive or bonuses.
 This may make a mortgage broker more invested in helping you get a mortgage, as they will not receive pay if they do not get you a mortgage.
 As well, mortgage brokers will be less tied to one lender than bank representatives.
 This is because brokers are independent contractors rather than bank employees, while mortgage representatives at banks are only able to offer mortgages from that bank.
+To learn more about the differences, visit our mortgage broker vs banks page.

 In Ontario, a mortgage broker will be required to inform you up front of any and all fees, before an agreement can be signed.
 As well, for mortgages of less than $300,000, you will need to get approved by the lender before a mortgage broker can collect their fees.